Vitor Bueno

-Vitor Frezarin Bueno (born 5 September 1994) is a Brazilian professional footballer who plays as an attacking midfielder for Cerezo Osaka.
+Vitor Frezarin Bueno (born 5 September 1994) is a Brazilian professional footballer who plays as an attacking midfielder for Clube do Remo.

 Career

 Botafogo-SP

 Born in Monte Alto, São Paulo, Bueno started his career at Monte Azul's youth setup before moving to Bahia in 2011.
 In 2013, he joined Botafogo-SP, initially assigned to the under-20s.

 Bueno made his professional debut for the latter on 25 January 2014, coming on as a second-half substitute in a 4–2 home win against Paulista for the Campeonato Paulista championship.
 On 20 November, after being the club's top goalscorer in the year's Copa Paulista, he extended his contract until 2017.

 Bueno scored his first professional goal on 5 April 2015, netting the first in a 2–0 home success over São Paulo.

 Santos

 On 26 May 2015 Bueno joined Santos on loan until the end of the year, and was initially assigned to the club's under-23 squad.
 He made his Série A debut on 17 September 2015, coming on as a late substitute in a 4–0 home routing over Atlético Mineiro.
 He scored his first goal in the category on 6 December, netting his team's fourth in a 5–1 home routing of Atlético Paranaense.

 On 16 April 2016, Bueno scored a brace in a 2–0 Paulistão home win against São Bento, which ensured his side in the semifinals of the tournament.
 He was also a starter in both finals, being crowned champions after a 2–1 win on aggregate over Audax.

 On 18 May 2016, Bueno signed a new contract with Santos, running until 2020.
 He scored his first league goal of the campaign four days later, netting his team's first in a 2–1 home win against Coritiba through a direct free kick.

 Bueno became an undisputed starter for Peixe, scoring goals against Botafogo, Sport and São Paulo in the month of June 2016.
 He repeated the feat in the following month, netting against Ponte Preta, Vitória and Cruzeiro.
 In September, Vitor scored goals against Corinthians and Santa Cruz, taking his tally up to ten and becoming the club's top goalscorer in the Brasileirão.
 He was also elected the tournament's Best Newcomer.

 Bueno made his Copa Libertadores debut on 9 March 2017, starting in a 1–1 away draw against Sporting Cristal.
 On 1 July, he suffered a knee injury in a 1–1 away draw against Atlético Goianiense, being sidelined for eight months.

 Bueno returned to action on 14 February 2018, playing the last ten minutes in a 2–0 home win against São Caetano.